aetherbot-creator/aetherbot-backend/OVERVIEW.md

-# 🎯 Solsnipe Backend - System Overview
+# 🎯 Aetherbot Backend - System Overview

 ## What You Have